trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 **Book Recommendation** - Freedom Evolves by Daniel Dennett

-> Freedom to influence your own fate is an almost infinitely variable thing that is the product of biology.
+> Freedom to influence your fate is an almost infinitely variable thing that is the product of biology.
 The ability to move is a step towards freedom; the ability to move farther or faster is a farther or faster step.
 The ability to see, to hear, to smell and to think provide still more freedom to alter your fate.
 Technology, science, knowledge, human rights, the weather forecast - they all increase your freedom to alter your fate.

 #### Chapter Summary:

 Free Will is a product of actions of cells in the human mind, not something separate from it.
 Activity in the mind leads to decisions, way before we become conscious of them, consciousness is a reconstruction of the world at a later time, and maybe an emergent phenomenon without any causing structure.
 Unfolding from the interactions of billions of synapses.
-Whether free will is an illusion, or our freedom actually increases because we have this complex machinery in our head is yet to be debated, but whatever the result it will have huge implications on our society and how we handle punishment for crimes and praise for people doing good deeds.
+Whether free will is an illusion, or our freedom  increases because we have this complex machinery in our head is yet to be debated, but whatever the result it will have huge implications on our society and how we handle punishment for crimes and praise for people doing good deeds.
 If nobody is free - why do our "choices" matter?
 Thinking about it this way - if people get punished for crimes, that's an influence on the synapses, causing those that prevent crime to be firing more often, since they know about these consequences and take them into account.

 ## Chapter 9 - The Evolution of Personality